Roche-CSI/ama/server/amapy-server/README.md

 # amapy-server

-The server-side component of the Asset Manager system that provides backend services for managing digital assets.
+The server-side component of the ama system that provides backend services for managing digital assets.
 It functions as a centralized server that handles asset storage, retrieval, and management across different storage backends.